 Sitges, 40km from Barcelona, is definitely the highlight of this stretch of coast.
 Established in the 1960s as a holiday town, whose liberal attitudes openly challenged the rigidity of Franco’s Spain, it has now become the great weekend escape for young Barcelonans, who have created a resort very much in their own image.
 It’s also a noted LGBTQ holiday destination, with the nightlife to match.

 Located just 100 m from Sitges Beach and the town centre, Hotel Capri is set in stunning Mediterranean gardens and features an outdoor pool.
-Free WiFi and 24-hour reception are available.
+Free WiFi and a 24-hour reception are available.

 Built on the site of a Celtiberian settlement and founded by Emperor Augustus in 25 BC as a home for retired legionaries, Mérida became the tenth city of the Roman Empire and the final stop on the Vía de la Plata, the Roman road that began in Astorga in northern Castile.
 The old city stretched as far as the modern bullring and Roman circus, covering only marginally less than the triangular area occupied by the modern town.